How does Prince William Water set rates?

 The volume of water used by industrial customers varies significantly from month to month and is usually seasonal.
 The annual average daily usage per ERU for industrial customers is lower than residential and commercial customers; however, the maximum daily water demand is much higher than that of residential and commercial customers.
 This is important because Prince William Water purchases water capacity and designs its water system based on daily demand.

-Because this customer group has different usage patterns and impacts on the system, Prince William Water is proposing to create an industrial customer class.
-Since Prince William Water purchases water capacity and designs its water system based on maximum daily demand, Prince William Water is also proposing to base ERU calculations on maximum daily demand for industrial customers.
+Because this customer group has different usage patterns and impacts on the system, Prince William Water created an industrial customer class.
+Since Prince William Water purchases water capacity and designs its water system based on maximum daily demand, Prince William Water is also basing ERU calculations on maximum daily demand for industrial customers.

 What is considered an affordable water and sewer bill?